dgendill/spotify-play-history/README.md

 # Quick Start

 Download [dgendill/spotify-play-history](https://github.com/dgendill/spotify-play-history) and run `npm install` in the project root.
 Create a new app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 Enter the Client ID in the `server/index.html` file.
-Run `npm run server`, which will start the local server, open `server/index.html` in the browser, and redirect to the Spotify authorization page.
+Run `npm run server`, which will start the local server, open `http://localhost:8888/server/index.html` in the browser which should redirect you to the Spotify authorization page.
 Grant access to the app.
-Spotify will redirect you to `server/callback/index.html` where you will be shown an access code.
+Spotify will redirect you to `http://localhost:8888/server/callback/index.html` where you will be shown an access code.
 Create a file named `credentials.json` in the root of the project, and copy the access code, client id, and client secret into it.
+It should look like this...

 ```javascript
 {